Embedded area-constrained Willmore tori of small area in Riemannian three-manifolds I: Minimization: Introduction

 \subsection{Acknowledgements}

 The first author was supported by JSPS Research Fellowships 24-2259.
-The second author was supported by the FIRB project {\em Analysis and Beyond}, by the PRIN {\em Variational and perturbative aspects of nonlinear differential problems} and by the University of Warwick.
+The second author is supported by the project {\em Geometric Variational Problems} from Scuola Normale Superiore and by MIUR Bando PRIN 2015 2015KB9WPT$_{001}$.
+He is also member of GNAMPA as part of INdAM.
 The third author acknowledges the support of the ETH fellowship.
 This work was done while the first author visited the University of Warwick and SISSA: he would like to express his gratitude for the hospitality.